-Part of this tradition included assigning a "Lord of Misrule."
-This practice in Europe up until the 17th century put the "lord" in charge of making sure that fun reigned during the Christmas season, planning events or simply introducing a bit of anarchy to the proceedings.
+Part of this tradition, which was practiced in Europe, included assigning a "Lord of Misrule."
+Up until the 17th century, a "lord" was put in charge of making sure that fun reigned during the Christmas season—which included planning events or even simply introducing a bit of anarchy to the proceedings.
 Traditions varied from one country to another, but the one consistent thing was that those who were usually in charge had to defer to an unusual master—and it typically led to some wild holiday fun.

 Sipping on some Smoking Bishop

-Speaking of British holiday traditions we should adopt here, it's time to add Smoking Bishops to that list.
-No, it's not a religious fellow with a pipe; it's the term used to describe a particular type of mulled wine.
+Speaking of British holiday traditions we should adopt here, let's add Smoking Bishops to that list.
+And no, this term isn't a reference to a religious fellow with a pipe; it's used to describe a particular type of mulled wine.
 It combines port, red wine, and a whole ton of spices to create an intoxicating brew.
 It also has the distinction of getting a shoutout in A Christmas Carol.
-Sure, plenty of people make mulled wine this time of year—but how much cooler is it to tell your guests you're mixing up some Smoking Bishop?

 Putting up edible, natural decorations

 In the early days of Christmas trees, people used nuts, berries, and fruits as edible ornaments.
 However, these DIY decorations lost favor when plastic and glass baubles took over in the late 1800s.
-But it might be time to bring back these decorative and delicious options that can be treats for our eyes and mouths—such as star-shaped nut ornaments or strings of popcorn.
+But it might be time to bring back these decorative and delicious options that can be treats for our eyes and mouth, like a star-shaped nut ornaments or strings of popcorn.

-Actually, many early Christmas decorations came from nature, whether creating a wreath from evergreen trimmings or using sprigs of holly to add festive color to a room.
-While artificial decorations are much more common these days, it's easy enough to ask your Christmas tree seller for some spare cuttings and turn them into something reminiscent of holidays past.
+Actually, many early Christmas decorations came from nature, like wreaths from evergreen trimmings or using sprigs of holly to add festive color to a room.
+While store-bought decorations are more common these days, it's easy enough to ask your Christmas tree seller for some spare cuttings so you can turn them into something reminiscent of holidays past.